Pylons/pyramid/docs/narr/urldispatch.rst

 Instead of putting this cleanup logic in the root factory, however, you can cause a subscriber to be fired when a new request is detected;
 the subscriber can do this work.
-For example, let's say you have a ``mypackage`` BFG package that uses SQLAlchemy, and you'd like the current SQLAlchemy database session to be removed after each request.
+For example, let's say you have a ``mypackage`` :mod:`repoze.bfg` application package that uses SQLAlchemy, and you'd like the current SQLAlchemy database session to be removed after each request.
 Put the following in the ``mypackage.run`` module:

 .. code-block:: python